spellshift/realm/docs/pages/index.md

 # Welcome to Realm!

 Below is a list of documentation pages, feel free to explore.
-If you're looking for somthing in particular, try the search feature.
+If you're looking for something in particular, try the search feature.

 <div class="section-index">